 1) The total balance must be no less than $100 and the first payment must be made by credit card on the date you register.
 Installment payments are allowed through the first four weeks of the semester; after that, full payment is expected.

-2) For those paying in four installments through the fall and spring semesters, the second installment is due in October, the third in January, and the fourth in March.
+2) For those paying in four installments through the fall and spring semesters, the second installment is due on October 12, the third on January 4, and the fourth on February 29.